 Our environmental lawyers work closely and collaboratively with members of our other departments to provide seamless representation on the multi-faceted issues that arise in transactions, litigation and administrative proceedings involving environmental issues.

-"Practitioners boasting experience in contaminated site remediation, particularly brownfield cleanups.
+“Noted strength in contaminated site remediation, particularly brownfield cleanups.
 Also adept at conducting environmental due diligence and providing counsel on air, water and wetlands laws and permits.
-Sought out by a diverse range of clients, including developers, property owners and manufacturers."
+Proficient in advising on the environmental elements of commercial transactions.
+Sought out by a diverse range of clients, including developers, property owners and manufacturers.”

-2018 edition of "Chambers USA - America's Leading Lawyers for Business 2018" (a publication of Chambers and Partners)
+2019 edition of "Chambers USA" (a publication of Chambers and Partners)